What Are the 2023 Canadian Lipid Guidelines?

 What Are the New Guidelines for Cholesterol Levels in Canada?

-The 2023 Canadian Lipid Guidelines offer updated targets for cholesterol levels to help manage and reduce cardiovascular risk.
+The 2023 Canadian Lipid Guidelines set updated cholesterol targets to help reduce cardiovascular risk.

 Ideal LDL Cholesterol Levels